-U.S. regulation applicable to the collection of personal information from children under the age of 13.
+Under U.S. regulation the collection of personal information from children under the age of 13.
+COPPA Verifiable Parental Consent (VPC) is required to make sure parents know what information is shared about their children.

 COPPA leaves the method up to you, but it's important to choose a method or system reasonably designed in light of available technology to ensure that the person giving the consent is the child's parent.